jamsyoung/npmdiff/README.md

 # npmdiff
-Tool to diff npm packages to another or to a local file system folder.
+Command line tool to diff npm packages to one another or to local file system folders.

-This is not a working package yet.
+**IMPORTANT** - This is not a working package yet.

 ## Install